 What is the most powerful weapon in the world?
-The most powerful weapons in the world: firearms, nuclear, small arms The best weapons in the world of mass destruction
+The most powerful weapons in the world: firearms, nuclear weapons, small arms The best weapons in the world of mass destruction

 If you want peace, prepare for war.
-So says the wisdom familiar to all.
-It is not surprising that many countries spend huge amounts of money on the creation and development of the most advanced new weapons.
+So says the wisdom familiar to everyone.
+It is not surprising that many countries spend huge amounts of money on creating and developing the most advanced the latest weapons.
 Most often, the purpose of such means is more psychological than practical.
-In this article, we will talk about what is the most powerful weapon in the world, as well as the ten most destructive military means.
-Fortunately, these types of weapons were rarely used in real combat conditions, ensuring the security of their state and repelling the desire of neighbors to carry out aggression against it.
+In this article we will talk about what the most powerful weapon in the world, as well as about the ten most destructive military weapons.
+Fortunately, these types of weapons were rarely used in real combat conditions, ensuring the security of their state and discouraging the desire of neighbors to carry out aggression against it.

 First place - Tsar Bomba

 The most dangerous weapon in the world was produced in the middle of the last century in our country.
-We are talking about the so-called Tsar bomb.
+We are talking about the so-called Tsar Bomba.
 This is a very powerful hydrogen bomb, which was tested at one of the test sites.
-A year and a half after the tests, the leadership of the Soviet Union officially announced the presence of a bomb with a capacity of one hundred megatons.
-For comparison, the most powerful projectile in the US was about four times weaker.
-The presence of these weapons played a big role in the Cold War.
-It was the risk of very severe damage that kept the two opposing camps from starting hostilities.
+A year and a half after the tests, the leadership of the Soviet Union officially announced the presence of a bomb with a yield of one hundred megatons.
+For comparison, the most powerful projectile in the United States was about four times weaker.
+Availability of this weapon played a big role in the Cold War.
+It was the risk of very severe damage that restrained the two opposing camps from starting hostilities.

 Second place - Castle Bravo

-American thermonuclear bomb, which was created as a counterweight to the Soviet Tsar bomb.
-Its power is much less, but still quite awesome - 15 megatons.
-This force is able to wipe out a large metropolis from the face of the earth.
+American thermonuclear bomb, which was created as a counterweight soviet tsar bomb.
+Its power is much less, but still quite terrifying - 15 megatons.
+This force is capable of wiping out a large metropolis from the face of the earth.

 The bomb was a projectile with two stages.
-In addition to thermonuclear fuel, it also used a solid lithium isotope, closed in a uranium shell.
-More than ten thousand people watched the test explosion of weapons, ships, aircraft and specially fortified bunkers used as observation posts were used.
+In addition to thermonuclear fuel, it also used a solid lithium isotope, enclosed in a uranium shell.
+More than ten thousand people watched the test explosion of the weapon, and ships, planes, and specially fortified bunkers were used as observation posts.

-The explosion itself was carried out on March 1, 1954.
-The weapon turned out to be so powerful that its actual power exceeded the planned result several times.
-After the explosion, a giant funnel remained, having a diameter of almost 2 kilometers.
+The explosion itself took place on March 1, 1954.
+The weapon turned out to be so strong that its actual power exceeded the planned result several times.
+The explosion left a giant crater with a diameter of almost 2 kilometers.

 Third place - Atomic bomb

 The most famous formidable superweapon in the world.
 The first atomic bomb was created in the USA in 1945.
-After successful tests, the American military command hastened to test the weapon in the context of the ongoing war with Japan.
+After successful tests, the American military command rushed to test the weapon in the ongoing war with Japan.

-As a result, two Japanese cities, Hiroshima and Nagasaki, were destroyed.
+As a result, two Japanese cities were destroyed - Hiroshima and Nagasaki.
 The whole world was horrified by the power of the new weapon.
-Fortunately, this was the only combat use of nuclear weapons in the history of mankind.
-In 1950, the Soviet Union created its own atomic weapons, thanks to which a certain balance appeared in the world, guaranteeing mutual destruction in the event of a new hot war.
+Luckily this was the only thing combat use nuclear weapons for the history of mankind.
+In 1950, the Soviet Union created its atomic weapons, thanks to which a certain balance has emerged in the world, guaranteeing mutual destruction in the event of a new hot war.

-Such a "cool" weapon caused the need for the development and means of its delivery.
+Such “cool” weapons necessitated the development of means of delivery.
 For strategic strikes, ballistic missiles and, much less frequently, strategic bombers are used.

-The improvement of air defense systems, which gained the ability to shoot down aircraft very effectively, gave priority to missiles.
+Improving systems air defense, which gained the ability to very effectively shoot down aircraft, priority went to missiles.
 To this day, they are the main means of delivering nuclear warheads.

 Fourth place - “Topol-M”

-A modern missile system, which is the flagship in the Russian army.
-A three-stage missile is capable of bypassing any type of air defense that exists today.
-The projectile, which can also carry a nuclear charge, is capable of hitting a target at a distance of 11,000 kilometers.
-The Russian troops are armed with about a hundred such complexes.
+A modern missile system, which is the flagship of the Russian army.
+The three-stage missile is capable of bypassing any type of air defense existing today.
+The projectile, which can also carry a nuclear charge, is capable of hitting a target at a distance of 11 thousand kilometers.
+In service Russian troops There are about a hundred similar complexes.

 It is worth saying that the development of Topol-M began in the Soviet Union in the 80s.
-In 1994, the first tests were carried out.
+The first tests were carried out in 1994.
 Of the 16 test launches, only one ended unsuccessfully.
-Despite the fact that the weapon has already entered combat duty, it continues to improve.
-The direction of modernization is the head of the rocket.
+Despite the fact that the weapon has already entered combat duty, it continues to be improved.
+The direction of modernization is the head part of the rocket.

 Fifth place - chemical weapons

-For the first time this type of mass weapon was used during the First World War.
-Then the German troops on the outskirts of the city of Ypres faced the Russian corps.
+First this type mass weapons was used during the First World War.
+Then German troops on the approaches to the city of Ypres collided with the Russian corps.
 In order to win, the Germans sprayed chlorine over the Russian positions.
-More than 15,000 people died due to poisoning.
-In World War II, lethal chemical weapons were used quite often by Japanese troops.
+More than 15 thousand people died due to poisoning.
+During World War II, deadly chemical weapons were used quite frequently by Japanese forces.

-• Nerve paralytic.
-They affect the human nervous system.
-They are used for the lightning-fast withdrawal of a large number of troops from the battle.
+• Nerve-paralytic nature.
+Affects the human nervous system.
+Used for lightning-fast output large quantity troops from the battle.

-• Bursting character.
-They affect a person by penetrating through his skin (and / or respiratory organs).
+• Blistering character.
+They affect humans by penetration through their skin (and/or respiratory system).

-• general toxic nature.
+• Generally toxic.
 They disrupt the transport of oxygen to cells.

-• Asphyxiating nature - affect a person through the respiratory system
+• Asphyxiating nature - affects a person through the respiratory system

-There are examples of the use in combat of other chemicals that are not lethal, but can affect the combat capability of soldiers.
-These include odorants that create an unbearable smell, and defoliants that cause leaf fall (used by the US Army during the Vietnam War).
+There are examples of use in battle and others chemical substances, which are not lethal, but can affect the combat effectiveness of soldiers.
+These include odorants that create an unbearable odor and defoliants that cause leaf fall (used by the US Army during vietnam war).

-The last use of chemical weapons occurred in 2013 in the Syrian Republic during the ongoing civil war there.
-In this case, both parties shift the responsibility for its use to each other.
+The last use of chemical weapons occurred in 2013 in the Syrian Republic during the civil war.
+In this case, both parties shift responsibility for its use to each other.

-To date, chemical weapons are prohibited by the Geneva and Hague conventions.
-At the time of writing, the Russian Federation, which is a party to the conventions, has destroyed about 80% of all chemical weapons accumulated over the years of production in the USSR.
+Today, chemical weapons are prohibited by the Geneva and Hague Conventions.
+At the time of writing Russian Federation, which is a party to the conventions, destroyed about 80% of all chemical weapons accumulated over the years of production in the USSR.

-A fairly modern type of weaponry, but still underdeveloped.
-At the end of 2010, scientists from the United States reported on the successful conduct of relevant tests.
+A fairly modern type of weapon, but still poorly developed.
+At the end of 2010, scientists from the USA reported the successful completion of relevant tests.

-According to the information that got into open sources, a laser beam with a power of 30 megawatts hit several drones at a distance of 4 kilometers.
+According to information released to open sources, a laser beam with a power of 30 megawatts hit several drones at a distance of 4 kilometers.
 The successful use of laser weapons against ballistic missiles was also reported.

-Another pretty scary weapon.
-In ancient times, some peoples tried to win military successes by spreading the plague to certain territories.
+Another rather scary weapon.
+In ancient times, some peoples tried to achieve military success by spreading the plague to certain territories.
 The most commonly used weapon is the anthrax virus.
-Everyone knows cases when the virus was spread using ordinary letters.
-During World War II, biological weapons were actively tested and used by the Japanese.
+Everyone knows of cases where the virus was spread using regular letters.
+During the Second World War, biological weapons were actively tested and used by the Japanese.

-It is also customary to consider entomological and genetic weapons as types of biological weapons.
-The first is to use various insects to attack the enemy, and the second allows you to selectively attack some people according to some genetic trait.
+Entomological and genetic weapons are also considered types of biological weapons.
+The first is to use various insects to attack the enemy, and the second allows you to selectively attack some people based on a certain genetic trait.

-Modern types of biological weapons, as a rule, are a mixture of various viruses.
-This is done in order to increase the likelihood of death of the attacked people.
-It is also customary to use strains that are not transmitted between people so that the disease does not spread beyond the attacked areas.
+Modern views biological weapons, as a rule, are a mixture of different viruses.
+This is done in order to increase the likelihood of death of the people attacked.
+It is also common to use strains that are not transmitted between people, so that the disease does not spread beyond the attacked areas.

 Eighth place - Multiple Launch Rocket System "Smerch"

-A formidable weapon, which is a descendant of the famous Katyusha, which caused panic in the ranks of the fascist troops on the fields of the Great Patriotic War.
-The system is preparing for its salvo in just a few minutes.
-Rockets easily destroy both heavy armored vehicles and infantry over a vast area.
+A formidable weapon, which is a descendant of the famous “Katyusha”, which caused panic in the ranks of the fascist troops on the fields of the Great Patriotic War.
+The system prepares for its salvo in just a few minutes.
+Missiles easily destroy both heavy armored vehicles and infantry over a vast area.

-This missile system is used by the armies of thirteen countries, including Venezuela, the United Arab Emirates, India, Kuwait, Peru.
-The cost of one machine on the market is about 12.5 million US dollars.
-The work of one complex is capable of stopping the movement of an entire division.
+This missile system is used by the armies of thirteen countries, including Venezuela, the United United Arab Emirates, India, Kuwait, Peru.
+The cost of one car on the market is about 12.5 million US dollars.
+The work of one complex can stop the movement of an entire division.

 Ninth place - Neutron bomb

 This type of weapon affects only living organisms.
-It is much less destructive than conventional atomic weapons, although it has a number of similarities with it.
+It is much less destructive than conventional atomic weapons, although it has a number of common features with him.
 Being the development of American scientists, neutron bombs were in service with the American army for some time, but today they are not used.

-This type of weapon turned out to be ineffective due to the fact that the atmosphere of our planet actively absorbs neutrons, thereby reducing the power of such a projectile.
+This type of weapon turned out to be ineffective due to the fact that the atmosphere of our planet actively absorbs neutrons, due to which the power of such a projectile is reduced.
 As a rule, their power did not exceed 5-6 kilotons of TNT.

-Neutron charges have found much greater use in anti-missile defense systems.
-An anti-missile that exploded in the path of an enemy projectile created a stream of neutrons that disrupted its movement.
+Neutron charges have found much greater use in missile defense systems.
+An anti-missile exploding in the path of an enemy projectile created a stream of neutrons that disrupted its movement.

-Also today exist and develop neutron guns.
+Also today, neutron guns exist and are being developed.
 This type of weapon is not related to nuclear weapons.
-It is a generator that creates a directed stream of neutron particles.
+It is a generator that creates a directed flow of neutron particles.
 The power of such guns depends on the power of the generator itself and is limited only by this indicator.
-Today, such guns serve in the armies of the United States, France and Russia.
+Today, similar guns serve in the armies of the United States, France and Russia.

-Tenth place - Intercontinental ballistic missile RS-20 "Voevoda"
+Tenth place - RS-20 Voevoda intercontinental ballistic missile

-Soviet type of strategic weapons.
-In NATO countries, this type of missile was nicknamed Satan, because of its exceptional destructive properties.
-"Voevoda" even hit the pages of the book of records as the most dangerous ballistic missile.
+Soviet look strategic weapons.
+In NATO countries, this type of missile was nicknamed Satan because of its exceptional destructive properties.
+“Voevoda” even ended up on the pages of the book of records as the most dangerous ballistic missile.

 The weapon is capable of hitting a target at a distance of 11 thousand kilometers.
 The missile warheads were equipped with special means to bypass many missile defense systems, which made Satan an even more dangerous weapon.

-Many believe that the arms race is an attribute of only one period of time in the twentieth century, associated with the Cold War.
+Many people believe that the arms race is an attribute of only one period of time in the twentieth century associated with the Cold War.
 However, if you think globally, it began long before that.
-Its ancestor can be called the war of the shield and the sword, that is, building up defense and firepower.
+Its ancestor can be called the war of shield and sword, that is, the build-up of defense and firepower.

 The concept of the most powerful weapon

-To figure out which is the most powerful weapon in the world, you should introduce certain categories, so to speak, classes of weapons.
-And divide them by lethal force exclusively within their class.
+To figure out what the most powerful weapons in the world are, you should introduce certain categories, so to speak, classes of weapons.
+And divide them according to destructive power exclusively within their class.
 This is necessary because comparing a nuclear bomb and a sniper rifle is simply stupid and illogical.

-So, we present you the top most powerful weapons in the world.
-This article discusses nuclear and small arms, as well as firearms.
-Before each rating list, an explanation is given of how this class differs from another.
+So, we present to you the top most powerful weapons in the world.
+This article discusses nuclear and weapon, as well as firearms.
+Before each rating list there is an explanation of how this class differs from another.

 The most powerful firearm in the world

-Firearms use the principle of dispersing a projectile by exploding a charge of gunpowder.
-Since the invention of gunpowder and mass production, it has been the most diverse type of weapon.
-It is divided into many types:
+Firearms use the principle of projectile acceleration using the explosion of a gunpowder charge.
+Since the invention of gunpowder and the introduction of mass production is the most diverse type of weapon.
+Divided into many types:

-• Artillery - this type includes artillery, aviation, coastal and a class that is completely incomprehensible in terms of lethal power - artillery of large and especially large power.
+• Artillery - this type includes artillery pieces, aviation, coastal and a class that is completely incomprehensible in terms of lethal power - high-power and especially high-power artillery.

 • Guns.